MaterialMap/MaterialMap.github.io/README.md

 ## About the Project

 Material MAP is a static website, built to offer a reference library for material models used in LS-DYNA simulations.
-All site data is stored in a single file, `materials.yaml`, allowing easy updates and additions.
+All site data is stored in a multiple `yaml` files form `data` directory, allowing easy updates and additions.
 Users are welcome to contribute by submitting new references with material models or correcting existing data.

 ### Key Features